 You don’t have to make the journey alone.
 We cheer each other on.
 Commiserate when needed.
 And, share our stories so that others don’t have to necessarily stumble exactly where we did.

 Almost immediately, you will receive an email with more details about membership levels and the opportunities afforded by joining the Career Pivot Community.

 As a new cohort is being formed – which happens approximately every other month – Marc Miller, the community founder, arranges for one-on-one interviews.

 On behalf of the community, Marc is seeking individuals who will actively participate, give feedback and direction, and be open to helping others.
 This is the time to discuss, as well, your own wants and needs regarding participation in this group.

-Everyone is contacted in waiting list order.
+Everyone is contacted in the waiting list order.
 So signing up now is the first step.

 The Marc Miller Story….